-KPI data is sourced directly from the Special Purpose Vehicles ("SPVs") and supplemented by specialist external advisers such as environmental consultants, as considered appropriate.
+KPI data is sourced directly from the Special Purpose Vehicles ("SPVs") and supplemented by specialist external advisers such as environmental consultants, as required.

 Carbon footprint indicators are measured in line with the industry standard GHG Protocol based on an equity control approach, meaning emissions from the Fund's operations are weighted according to the Fund's or its SPVs' ownership interest.
 Scope emissions calculations will be verified by third party consultants.
-The sustainability indicators are subject to an annual review with a view to to ensure that the Investment Manager continues to improve transparency on ESG matters.
+The sustainability indicators are subject to an annual review to ensure that the Investment Manager continues to improve transparency on ESG matters.